kfacitela/JF-POOLS-PRO/content/pages/index.md

             justifyContent: center
         type: FeaturedItem
       - title: 'Maintaining '
-        subtitle: "\_ We’ll handle it, so you can jump right in!"
+        subtitle: 'We’ll handle it, so you can jump right in!'
         text: ''
         image:
           url: /images/icon3.svg